-CSW Activity (Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Sites will be inspected weekly and after significant rain events until final stabilization of the project site.
+CSW Activity C Current Status Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Sites will be inspected weekly and after significant rain events until final stabilization of the project site.
 The number of SESC inspections performed annually on U-M sites will be tracked for subsequent reporting.
-FY 2008- 2009 (annual) ✓ ✓ ✓
+FY 2008- 2009 (annual) ✓ ✓ √

-• Approximately 838 weekly and after storm SESC inspections were performed between July 1, 2021 and June 30, 2022.
+• Approximately 1,289 weekly and after storm SESC inspections were performed between July 1, 2022 and June 30, 2023.

-• UMD conducted one (1) SESC inspection on one site between July 1, 2021 and June 30, 2022.
+• A total of 11 SESC inspections were performed between July 1, 2022 and June 30, 2023.